December 19, 2023

-The app allows you to download lectures or stream courses, and you can even hook it up to your Google Chromecast.
-Learn college-grade lessons in math, history, science, art and literature, all at your fingertips!
-Though the app itself is free, you’ll need to pay for individual courses you wish to take.
-Try their free trial to see if it’s right for you.
+The app allows you to teach lessons by downloading lectures or streaming courses, and you can even hook it up to your Google Chromecast.
+Learn college-grade lessons in math, history, science, art, and literature, all at your fingertips!
+Though the app itself is free, you’ll need to pay for each online course you wish to take.

 The world is made of chemicals.
 But it can be hard to remember them all, not to mention their properties!
-Luckily the Periodic Table app from the Royal Society of Chemistry incorporates all sorts of content to help users learn chemistry.
-From podcasts to videos, this app will help you learn about the elements that constitute the building blocks of our world.
+Luckily the Periodic Table app from the Royal Society of Chemistry incorporates all sorts of content to help users memorize elements on the periodic table and learn chemistry.

-LitCharts take a completely new approach to analyzing and explaining literature.
+LitCharts takes a completely new approach to analyzing and explaining literature.
 LitCharts presents a bulleted-list-style summary of every single plot point in the book side-by-side with analysis and color-coded themes for each point.

 Learning can take many forms and can be done through all sorts of different media.
-Scribd gives you access to a huge selection of audiobooks, magazines, news articles, sheet music, and other published materials so you can expand your knowledge is all sorts of areas.
+Scribd gives you access to a huge selection of audiobooks, magazines, news articles, sheet music, and other published materials so you can expand your knowledge in all sorts of areas.

 Brain.fm seeks to improve one’s focus and sleep patterns, relaxation, and meditative states through its free iPhone apps for college students.
 This free app offers great potential for improving one’s cognitive abilities.
 It accomplishes its objectives through the use of its patented functional music offered through its free study apps for college students.

 It is easy to spend hours on this site, where you can follow creators and expressionists of beautiful things that are sure to stimulate your creative side.
-The site also provides options for connecting with student and professional communities associated with specific organization and institutions.
+The site also provides options for connecting with student and professional communities associated with specific organizations and institutions.